TatianaTylosky/launch-your-first-website/guide.md

 - The best way to center a section is to 1) define the section's width, 2) margin-right: auto;, and 3) margin-left: auto;.

-##Add extra style to your page
+##Style your font

-Let's add the final touches to get your site looking beautful now that we have the formatting down.
+Let's change our fonts!

 1. Change the font of the entire document to Helvetica Neue.
-At the very top of the CSS page add:
+At the very top of your style.css file add:

     ```css
     body {